oracle official Web Site ManualiOracle.it

 You find that the "wrong" parameter is max_commit_propagation_delay.

-You are using a modified SPFILE took from a RAC db.
+You are using a modified SPFILE copied from a RAC db.

 How can you adjust that parameter?